 Sailing Across the World

-After scrolling roughly 180 degrees, focusing on the other side of the planet, the route looks as follows:
+After scrolling approximately 180 degrees to focus on the opposite side of the planet, the route dynamically adjusts to stay within the viewport:

 Implementation